JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ### 1. **What is expected?** — Define Intended Behaviors (The Value Layer)

-👉 Try this cue: What *should* happen?
-What is the user *meant* to be able to do?
+👉 Try this cue: "What *should* happen?
+What is the user *meant* to be able to do?"

-You can read the comments, the docs (if they exist), the code itself, interfaces... and ask what the user or protocol should be able to do.

-Finds:
+Start from the surface: interfaces, comments, docs (if you're lucky), and your own intuition

+What are the core promises of the system?

+What flows or features must exist for it to work?

+This sets the baseline: the **happy path** and the **expected outcomes**.

+🔍 Finds (spec/design level issues, meaning *what should exist but doesn't*):

 - Missing functionality
 - Broken happy paths
 - Failed integrations
 - Violated liveness properties

-🔍 Catches:
+🐛 Catches (actual bugs, meaning *what breaks at runtime*):

 - Missing state transitions
-- Misimplemented logic
+- Mis-implemented logic
 - Incorrect or incomplete user flows

 ### 2. **What is allowed?** — Explore Possible Paths and Inputs (The Possibility Layer)

-👉 Try this cue: What can the system be made to do — whether intended or not?
+👉 Try this cue: "What can the system be made to do — whether intended or not?"

-You start exploring what’s **possible**, not just what was intended (e.g., an unexpected path opened by a downcast overflow).
+You start exploring what’s **possible**, not just what was intended.
+You're hunting for **unexpected paths** (e.g., an unexpected path opened by a downcast overflow, an unexpected path opened by state manipulation before the user's call (frontrunning), an unexpected path opened by abused call orders or repeated calls...).

-Finds:
+This is how you uncover what’s **possible**, not just what was **intended**.

+🔍 Finds (spec/design level issues, meaning *what should exist but doesn't*):

 - Over-permissive flows
 - Missing require statements
 - Unsafe edge cases
+- State exposed to frontrunning or ordering risk
 - Violated safety properties

-🔍 Catches:
+🐛 Catches (actual bugs, meaning *what breaks at runtime*):

 - Incorrect input handling
 - Edge-case abuse